A Penny Well Spent

 The man chuckled, ‘No, what’s your real name?’

-‘Well how can I trust you if you won’t even tell me your real name?’
+‘Well how can I trust you if you won’t even tell me your real name?’ the man replied, crossing his arms confidently like he’d somehow won the argument.

 Nobody did.

-Suds lifted his gun, apologised to the receptionist and shot a small pink blob at her feet, which fixed her to the ground.
+Suds lifted his gun, apologised to the receptionist, and shot a small pink blob at her feet, which fixed her to the ground.
 She struggled and stumbled over, clawing at the blob of goo, but the unique substance that had come from Suds’ gun was too strong for her to break free.
 They reached Bog’s office and knocked on the door.

 ‘Go away!’ came a disgruntled voice from inside.